Snaacky/thewiki/docs/guides/htpc.md

 ==- :icon-cpu: Systems using an iGPU

 If you are choosing to use an iGPU for your HTPC, you can also look for MFF or micro desktops.
-These machines will have a smaller footprint and are very quiet. *Due to their size, however, they will not have room for a dGPU if you plan to upgrade later on.*
+These machines will have a smaller footprint and are very quiet. *Due to their size, however, they will not have room for a GPU if you plan to upgrade later on.*

 Intel is generally the choice of CPU in this category, as there is a much broader selection of processors with integrated graphics.
 Additionally, you can take advantage of Intel Quick Sync Video for hardware decoding media.